 Although they are technically homes, getting a mobile home loan is different from getting a traditional home loan.
 This is primarily because most mobile homeowners don’t own the land that the mobile home sits on.
 They own the mobile home itself and pay rent for the lot it sits on, rendering the mobile home real property.
 As a result, they don’t qualify for a traditional mortgage and instead qualify for a chattel or personal loan.
 These are usually for a shorter period of time and come with a higher interest rate.

-Since most people who want to buy a mobile home will need a loan, we reviewed more than 10 mobile home loans and narrowed them down to the top five.
+Since most people who want to buy a mobile home will need a loan, we reviewed more than 10 mobile home loans and narrowed them down to the top four.
 These best mobile home loans were chosen based on the types of mobile homes they finance, their coverage area, the types of loans they offer including government-backed loans, and the company reputation.

 Read on to find out which mobile home loan is right for you.